stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

---over-- over-developed [__TIM:__ Yeah.] to the point where we can't really riff inside that idea.
+--over-developed [__TIM:__ Yeah.] to the point where we can't really riff inside that idea.
 Like, it's a bit like, "Oh, well, you make this and this and this and then that's kind of it."
 What we need is, like, this balance between it's not so vague that it could be anything, [__TIM:__ Yeah.] but it's not so specific that it can only be one thing.

 #### TIM